 Once a merchant installs your app, Gadget will inform Shopify of the API scopes required, and the merchant will be presented with an OAuth screen.

-As soon as the merchant completes the installation, Gadget retrieves and stores an ‘access token’ which is then used to make API calls to Shopify.
+As soon as the merchant completes the installation, Gadget retrieves and stores an <inline-code>access token<inline-code> which is then used to make API calls to Shopify.

 If you’re building a public application, Gadget also ensures that any individual merchant’s data is only accessible to them by automatically enabling multi-tenancy and guarding API calls against unauthorized access.